gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### BuildActionExecutor supports running tasks

-Tooling API clients can now run tasks before running a build action.
+[Tooling API](userguide/embedded.html) clients like IDEs can now run tasks before running a build action.
 This allows them to fetch tooling models which depend on the result of executing some task.
 This mirrors the existing `ModelBuilder.forTasks()` API.

 #### Specify environment variables